 An important, even essential tool in ceramic labs, studios and classrooms for mixing test and production slurries (body and glaze) is a good propeller mixer.
 Particles in ceramic powders can be exceptionally small (and often agglomerated) and wetting all their surfaces requires the injection of energy into a slurry that only a device such as this can do (either by sheer energy or by extended mixing times).
 This is especially important when the slurry is deflocculated and thus has a low water content.
-In addition, slurries get lumpy during use, a good mixer is needed to smooth them back out.
+In addition, slurries get lumpy during use, a good mixer with a propeller is needed to smooth them back out.

 Home-made propeller mixer with mount and switch